Revolut Scams

 Can you get money back from Revolut if scammed?

-Chase Bank has not signed the Contingent Reimbursement Model Code, sometimes called the authorised push payment scam code.
-This means that Chase Bank has not signed up to the stronger protection for fraud victims that the contingent reimbursement model provides as other banks have.
+It had not signed the historic Contingent Reimbursement Model Code (relevant to bank transfers from 28/05/19 to 06/10/24), sometimes called the authorised push payment scam code.
+This means that Revolut had not signed up to the stronger protection for fraud victims that the contingent reimbursement model provides as other banks have.

 The CRM Code says that firms should refund fraud victims, unless they provided a thorough and relevant warning which was ignored or if the customer did not have a reasonable basis for belief.
 Put simply, if the firm didn’t give a really good warning that was relevant to you, or if the scam was convincing, your bank should refund you.